No one wants to overspend on groceries each month.

 So be aware that if you have a coupon for $0.75 at a store that has a double coupon policy, you don’t get that extra $0.50 in savings.

-How many times have you heard people in line say that they forgot their coupons?
+How often have you heard people in line say they forgot their coupons?
 Not bringing them to the store with you when you shop will help you save on groceries.
 Instead, keep your stash with you always.

 Like a Boy Scout, always be prepared – but in this case, for sales.